-Turquoise Youth Center established in 2006, offers its students an away from home and overnight mentoring experience.
-Middle school student grades 6-8 will be partnered with same gender mentors.
+Previously Turquoise Youth Center, currently Keystone Youth Center established in 2006, offers its students an away from home and overnight mentoring experience.
+Middle school student grades 6-8 will be partnered with same-gender mentors.
 They will help the student by inviting the students back to their homes once a week.
 Students in Grade 6th will participate in an hourly program returning to their homes the same day.
-Students in grades 7and 8 will sleep overnight, therefor allowing the mentors more time to interact with each group of students.
-Each mentor will choose topics that relate to their students maturity level, and help them to overcome difficulties, concerns, and curiosities that they may have as they are maturing.
+Students in grades 7and 8 will sleep overnight, therefore allowing the mentors more time to interact with each group of students.
+Each mentor will choose topics that relate to their student’s maturity level, and help them to overcome difficulties, concerns, and curiosities that they may have as they are maturing.

 Our Mentors are:

 - A positive role model